xwmx/nb/README.md

   url     Print the URL for the specified bookmark.

 Description:
+  Create and view bookmarks.

-  Create a new bookmark-formatted note for <url>.
-By default, the page content is saved within the bookmark note, making page content searchable using `notes search`.
+  By default, the page content is saved within the bookmark, making the bookmarked page available for full-text search with `notes search`.
   When `pandoc` is installed, content will be converted to Markdown.

   Bookmark are identified by the `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within '<' and '>' characters: